multiformats/multiaddr/protocols/unix.md

 # `unix`

-This protocol encodes a UNIX-domain socket path to a resource.
+This protocol encodes a Unix-domain socket path to a resource.
 In the string representation, the path is encoded in a way consistent with a single URI Path segment per [RFC 3986 Section 3.3](https://datatracker.ietf.org/doc/html/rfc3986#autoid-23).